coltonksharp/How-to-Edit-a-Digital-Video-Premiere-Pro-/README.md

 # How to Edit a Digital Video (Premiere Pro)
 ## Written by Colton Sharp

 The purpose of this tutorial is to introduce an easy step-by-step guide to editing a digital video you have captured on your phone/camera.
-This is a beginner-level tutorial covering concepts that include setting up your project, sequence settings, managing your footage, timeline basics, rendering, and finally exporting your video.
+This is a beginner-level tutorial covering concepts that include setting up your project, sequence settings, managing your footage, timeline basics, and finally exporting your video.
 This tutorial will not cover advanced concepts like effects, effect controls, sound design, etc. This tutorial is open to anyone looking to get started in Adobe: Premiere Pro or anyone who wants to pursue a career in film or video editing.

 # Step 1: Download Premiere Pro